- Are Workout Supplements Necessary For You?

-There are many types of protein powder available in the market with their own claims.
+There are many types of protein powder available on the market with their claims.

-But first, why do we need protein powder for home exercise, unless you are a bodybuilder, right?
+But first, why do we need protein powder for home exercise, unless you are a bodybuilder?

-Not only that, people consume it may be for weight loss, prevent muscle loss, or to gain lean muscle too.
+Not only that, people consume it may be for weight loss, to prevent muscle loss, or to gain lean muscle.

-Well, these substances do give some workout health benefits though.
-Protein helps to build and tone muscles, repair tissue, boost up metabolism, produce hormones and enzymes, and may even aid in weight loss.
+Well, these substances do offer great workout benefits.
+Protein helps to build and tone muscles, repair tissue, boost metabolism, produce hormones and enzymes, and may even aid in weight loss.

-These are few main types of protein and how it functions:
+These are a few main types of protein and how it functions:

-Soy Protein contains all the essential amino acids for fuel your body with energy and to repair your tissue muscles.
+Soy Protein contains all the essential amino acids for fueling your body with energy and repairing your tissue muscles.
 Ideal for those on a vegan diet.

-Whey Protein is the most common type of dairy protein powder as it absorbs very quickly by the body.
+Whey Protein is the most common type of dairy protein powder and is absorbed very quickly by the body.
 Good for after exercise and to increase muscle mass and strength.

-Egg Protein is good to help for your next performance to improve and repairing the muscles after an exercise.
+Egg Protein is good to help for your next performance to improve and repair the muscles after an exercise.
 For example, egg white protein contains plenty of amino acids served for these purposes.

 Hemp Protein is rich in Omega-3 and Omega-6 fatty acids.
-Both fatty acids are essential for maintaining good cardiovascular health and repair muscles cells.
+Both fatty acids are essential for maintaining good cardiovascular health and repairing muscle cells.
 This lean source of protein doesn’t contain any cholesterol or saturated fats, a great substitute for many animal proteins.

 All these types of protein powder can be made into a healthy protein shake for your exercise routine.
 These shakes will help in promoting muscle gain and improve overall recovery exercise.